schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/index.md

 However, you will need to download the templating engine separately, since these are not part of the SchemaCrawler download.

-Complete SchemaCrawler command-line help is available with the -h or -help command-line options.
+Explore the SchemaCrawler command-line on [Katacoda](https://www.katacoda.com/schemacrawler).

 -----